babelouest/glewlwyd/docs/REGISTER.md

 ## Registration URL

-The url to access to the registration page has the following format:
+The URL to access to the registration page has the following format:

 ```
 https://<your_glewlwyd_url>/profile.html?register=<your_registration_instance_name>